fal3n-4ngel/Q-Tracker/README.md

 # Q-Tracker Cirus Lab

-Q-Tracker is originally a 12 Project created by Admins of Cirus Lab.
+Q-Tracker is originally a High School Project created by Admins of Cirus Lab.
 It's completly coded in python along with mysql.(Tkinter For GUI)

 ## Description